 - Membership and Mailing List

-The Alumnae Association may maintain a membership/mailing list for each affiliate group, and will provide one annual, free newsletter mailing to the entire membership.
+The Alumnae Association may maintain a membership/mailing list for each affiliated club, and will provide one annual, free newsletter mailing to the entire membership.

-The club, if based in the United States, shall be a legal subgroup of the Alumnae Association entitled to the benefits of tax-exempt status and, as such, shall be required to file annual financial reports showing that its collections and disbursements were in accordance with the Internal Revenue Code Section 501(c)(3).
-The Alumnae Association will, upon written request of the authorized group officer(s), maintain the treasury of an affiliate group.
-The executive director of the Alumnae Association must be co-signer on all such bank accounts maintained by the Association.
+The club, if based in the United States, shall be a legal subordinate of the Alumnae Association entitled to the benefits of tax-exempt status and, as such, shall be required to file annual financial reports showing that its collections and disbursements were in accordance with the Internal Revenue Code Section 501(c)(3).

 - Annual Meeting

-The group shall have an annual meeting and clubs based on a shared interest will have a schedule for business meetings (this can be on a reunion schedule).
+Geographic clubs will have an annual meeting and clubs based on a shared interest will have a schedule for business meetings (this can be on a reunion schedule).
 Clubs send minutes from the meeting to the executive director and the designated staff member of the Alumnae Association.

-Services other than those specified in these guidelines may be provided to affiliate groups at the discretion of the Alumnae Association executive director and designated staff member.
+Services other than those specified in these guidelines may be provided to affiliated clubs at the discretion of the Alumnae Association executive director and designated staff member.

 - Financial Support

 - Prohibited Activities

-Affiliate groups must not engage in activities that would jeopardize the tax-exempt status of the Association under the Internal Revenue Code 501(c)(3).
-Email the executive director for those guidelines.
+Affiliated clubs must not engage in activities that would jeopardize the tax-exempt status of the Association under the Internal Revenue Code 501(c)(3).

 - Annual Reports

-Each affiliate group shall submit annual written reports to the executive director of the Association.
-These reports will include information about the finances, officers, membership, activities, and agenda of the group.
+Affiliated clubs are required to submit annual reports (forms A, B, and C) to the Alumnae Association.
+These forms include information about the finances, officers, membership, and activities of the club.

 Revocation of affiliate status will occur if the leadership of the affiliate group requests that the group be dissolved, or if the Association Board of Directors finds that the group is not in compliance with its charter or with these guidelines.
 Such a finding may be made only after the group is afforded the opportunity to hold a hearing before the board.